For Suu Kyi, a new role and heavier burden

 Conspicuously absent from its ranks are the widely admired leaders of the 88 Generation Students Group.
 Fearless and charismatic, they spent years in jail for their vital role in the 1988 pro-democracy uprising and the monk-led Saffron Revolution in 2007, both of which were brutally crushed.

-They have expressed loyalty to Suu Kyi amid persistent rumors they will soon form a rival party.
+They have expressed loyalty to Suu Kyi amid persistent rumours they will soon form a rival party.

 "We accept the parliamentary process, but we cannot rely on parliament alone," says Ko Ko Gyi, who spent nine of his almost 17 in jail sleeping on a bare concrete floor.